-September 13, 2013: Recital and lecture, University of New Mexico
+September 13, 2013: Faculty Recital and Lecture at Keller Hall, University of New Mexico

 “A Structural Analysis for Performers:

 Falko Steinbach’s ‘Figures: 17 Choreographic Etudes for Piano’ (2006)”

 Alexander J. Schwarzkopf is from Colorado Springs, Colorado.
 Alexander was raised in a family of artists; his father is an architect and prolific string player from Stuttgart, Germany, and his mother was an actress and professional puppeteer.
 Alexander first performed in public at age 8 and became a scholarship student in piano at Colorado College at age 12.
 In 2003, Alexander was a finalist at the Val Tidone “Silvio Bengalli International” Piano Competition in Pianello, Italy.
 He has performed in the United States, Germany, Italy and the former Yugoslavia.
 Alexander has been a featured artist for the College Music Society and MTNA Conventions, “Mad Hatter’s New Music Series” in Boston, The Festival for Moving Arts in San Francisco, Oregon Chapter of the American Liszt Society, “Soundbytes” New Music Series and the Oregon Bach Festival Composer’s Symposium in Eugene, Oregon, as well as at the Internationales-Klavierfestival 2010 and 2012 in Lindlar, Germany and the DTKV Festival at the Landesmusikakademie in Heek- Nienborg and Münster, Germany.